tuchapong1234/Lab1-Local-Planner/README.md

 | Cube  | offset middle of Pathways  | Pass | Pass |
 | Cylindrical  | corner  | Fail | Fail |
 | Cube | corner  | Fail | Fail |

+### Conclusion

+From the experiments in case 1, which tested the capabilities of navigation in various points such as tight corners or narrow pathways, it was found that our Modified VFF performed better than the general VFF.
+This is because it can navigate well in narrow paths, including the ability to reverse out of tight corners, which the general VFF cannot do.
+As for case 2, both algorithms are able to avoid cylindrical obstacles well, except when they are positioned at the apex of a curve.
+This is because the repulsive force cannot counteract the attractive force.
+However, neither algorithm can avoid rectangular obstacles because the repulsive force is insufficient to prevent collisions during evasion maneuvers.
+The reason for not being able to increase the repulsive force is because it would hinder the robot from navigating narrow passages.
+Therefore, it can be concluded that the VFF algorithm is not suitable for narrow pathways.